Monnorcurphy/fakeflix/README.md

 An ability to Sort trailers by IMDB rating and by Actors An ability to for all movies an actor has been in.
 A user profile page

+###Dev

+To run the app you run rails server

+To run the rake task you run bundle exec rake movies:populate